Women in Latvia: History

-Pre-Independence period
+Pre-Independence

 Ethnographic research and studies of the common laws of the region, including Latgallian and Curonian, conclude that from the 7th to the 13th century, women in Latvia had no rights to property or rights to vote.
 Per Inheritance rights, only sons were able to take over the ownership of land.
 This dictated the social status and role of women in society.
 Daughters could be bequeathed moveable property only, such as dowry in the form of money, furniture and clothes.
 The male guardian of the woman, most commonly the father, brother or husband, instead of the woman, took on the public responsibilities and rights connected to these possessions.

 In three pre-Christian cemeteries of Lejasbitēni, Salaspils Laukskola and Čunkāni-Dreņģeri, the archaeological material demonstrate the superior social position of males in society.
 In all three of these cemeteries, more men than women had been cremated.
 Cremation was tiresome, labour-intensive undertaking.
 Thus, it has been proposed that women of high social standing only were cremated, whilst the proportionally higher male cremation can also be explained by men partaking in various conflicts and the Livonian Civil War.
 In addition, women were frequently not buried in cemeteries as they were taken as prisoners during the recurring raids.

 The exhumations indicate that women, up until the 19th century in Latvia, had a significantly shorter life span in comparison to men.
 This can be explained by issues caused by frequent reproduction and inadequate nutrition that their male counterparts didn't experience, as their social position as soldiers earned them the priority of food and medical resources.
 Childbirth had many risks of complications, as medical aid was limited and older women acted as the midwives.
 If available, the bathhouse was the most hygienic place for childbirth.
 For two decades from the age of 20, the Latvian female body went through ongoing distress caused by pregnancy, giving birth and breast-feeding.
 This caused a reduction in the calcium levels and affected the bone and dental system.
 Ultimately, all of these factors caused a lower immune system and inability to fight infections.
 From the 19th century, however, improvements in living standards, education and health care significantly increased the life expectancy of women.
 Special school for girls that tutored in either Russian or German were established during the 19th century.
 Achieving education from a peasant background was still difficult.